MyArtGallery

 Frequently asked questions

-What's the best starting point for someone new to collecting Aboriginal and Torres Strait Islander art in Perth? +
+What's a good starting point if you're new to collecting Aboriginal and Torres Strait Islander art in Perth? +

-How do I know if a work is authentic and fairly priced in Perth galleries? +
+How do you check if a work is authentic and fairly priced in Perth? +

-Should I visit all eleven galleries, or focus on specific ones? +
+Do you need to visit all eleven galleries, or can you focus on a few? +

-What mediums should I expect to see, and are some more investment-worthy than others? +
+What mediums will you see, and are some more valuable as investments than others? +

-What should I consider before making a significant purchase of Aboriginal or Torres Strait Islander art? +
+What should you think about before spending serious money on Aboriginal or Torres Strait Islander art? +

 Perth Art Galleries with Aboriginal & Torres Strait Islander Art: A Collector's Guide